340:65-3-1. Eligibility determination

 (1) When the applicant fails to return Form 08AD101E, no further referral is necessary before the worker takes appropriate action.

-(2) When SSA staff accepts Form 08AD101E for processing, he or she indicates acceptance of the SSN application on the completed Form 08AD101E.
+(2) When SSA staff accepts Form 08AD101E for processing, SSA staff indicates acceptance of the SSN application on the completed Form 08AD101E.

 (B) When SSA does not accept the applicant's SSN application because the applicant: